top of page

 Services are available in Belmont County, Harrison County, and Monroe County in Ohio.

 Licensed mental health professionals provide individual counseling services in Belmont, Harrison, and Monroe counties.
-Our mental health clients do not need to be a victim of abuse, although we do provide counseling for abuse victims.
+Our mental health clients do not need to be a victim of abuse, although we do specialize in counseling for abuse victims.

 Individual counseling is provided to those who suffer from depression, anxiety, grief and/or other situational or mental health issues using a trauma-informed care approach.